 Ultimate Guide To Understanding and Purchasing NV Auto Insurance

-Under NRS 485.185, any owner of a car is required to have the car continuously insured while the car is either physically in the state or actually registered with the DMV.
+Under NRS 485.185, any car owner must be continuously insured while the car is physically in the state or registered with the DMV.
 The minimum amounts are:

 - $25,000 for bodily injury or death to any one person involved in any one crash;